microsoft/RHAIL-Claims-Denial-Navigator/FAQ.md

 Yes.
 Users have the capability to upload Medicare Advantage documentation to the Storage Account and subsequently re-run the indexes to ensure inclusion.

+**My Claims JSON is getting cut off.
+What should I do to fix this?**

+The default Max Token setting is too low for your run.
+To fix, go to the Parse 835 child flow and add the clause   "max_tokens": 16000

 ## **Security and Privacy**

 **How is my data protected?**